deborahfam/LLM_RAC/README.md

 # LLM_RAG
-Implementation in Streamlit of a RAC chatbot using Llms
+Implementation in Streamlit of a RAG chatbot using Llms

 How to run the project: